 iConnect International Mentorship Program

 iConnect is an intercultural mentorship program.
 This means that you will be matched (where possible) with a student who is from a different cultural background.

 As an iConnect member, you will have opportunities to reflect on your own cultural identity and strengthen your global fluency skills.
 As a mentee, you will connect not only with your mentor, but with others in the community and with valuable resources on and off-campus.
 Last year, members played board games, learned to ice skate, attended a stress-management workshop, toured the city and U of T campus, shared meals and sang karaoke!
 All activities focus on intercultural conversations and experiences to help you connect with others and valuable resources in the U of T community and Toronto.

-Read about the value of joining a mentorship program on the Life at U of T Blog, as iConnect members Daniel (second year, Cinema Studies & Computer Science) and Brianna (fourth year, Life Science) share briefly about their experience.
+Read about the value of joining a mentorship program on the Life at U of T Blog from students who have participated in the program.

 For new undergraduate and graduate international students attending the St. George campus.
 Incoming international students are invited to join iConnect in the summer before their arrival.

-For undergraduate and graduate Canadian and international students on the St. George campus.
+iConnect mentors are undergraduate and graduate Canadian and international students on the St. George campus.
 Undergraduate applicants must be entering their 2nd year of study or higher.

-For undergraduate and graduate Canadian and international students on the St. George campus with previous mentorship and leadership experience.
+iConnect leaders are undergraduate and graduate Canadian and international students on the St. George campus with previous mentorship and leadership experience.
 Undergraduate applicants must be entering their 3rd year of study or higher.

 Note: If you are a student at UTM or UTSC, please see other international mentorship programs below.

 How to apply to be a mentor or leader